 The unit of deployment to the broker; also known as a bar file.
 It contains any number of compiled message flows (.cmf), message sets (.dictionary), and a single deployment descriptor.
-It can also contain any additional files you might need as long as the extension does not overlap the .cmf and .dictionary extensions.
+It can also contain any additional files that you might need, provided that the extension does not overlap the .cmf and .dictionary extensions.